Read This First

 Prompt 4: How should a serious reader use public debates without being used by them?

-The section turns on Audit the exchange afterward.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Audit the exchange afterward in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 In plain terms: Use debate diagnostically, not devotionally.

 The earlier sections should already have put logical fallacies in motion.
-This final prompt gathers that pressure into a closing judgment rather than tagging on a last answer that never quite joins the rest.
+The last prompt should gather that pressure into a closing judgment rather than tagging on an answer that never quite joins the rest.

 1. Listening with standards: The serious listener is not there to donate admiration.